oskardudycz/EventSourcing.NetCore/README.md

 ### 1. Marten Event Store
   * **[Creating event store](https://github.com/oskardudycz/EventSourcing.NetCore/blob/master/Marten.Integration.Tests/General/StoreInitializationTests.cs)**
   * **Event Stream** - is a representation of the entity in event sourcing.
 It's a set of events that hapened for the entity with the exact id.
 Stream id should be unique, can have different types but usually is a Guid.
     * [Stream starting](https://github.com/oskardudycz/EventSourcing.NetCore/blob/master/Marten.Integration.Tests/EventStore/Stream/StreamStarting.cs) - stream should be always started with a unique id.
-Marten provides two ways of starting stream:
+Marten provides three ways of starting stream:
-      * calling StartStream method with a given id
+      * calling StartStream method with a stream id
          ```csharp
          var streamId = Guid.NewGuid();
          EventStore.StartStream<TaskList>(streamId);